david-chase/kubex-inventory/README.md

 # Summary
 This script will connect to a Kubex instance and download information on every container running in the environment.
-It will then output a list of every cluster, what software was found in it, and the namespacee in which it was found.
+It will then output a list of every cluster, what software was found in it, and the namespacee in which the software was found.

 ## Syntax
 `kubex-inventory.ps1 [-user=<username>] [-pass=<instance password>] [-instance <instancename>] [-baseurl ".kubex.ai" | ".densify.com" ] [-csv]`